 Hereditary hypophosphataemic rickets

-Hereditary hypophosphataemic rickets is a group of conditions caused by various pathogenic genetic variants.
-They are characterised by skeletal developmental anomalies and muscle weakness.
+Hereditary hypophosphataemic rickets is a group of conditions characterised by low serum phosphate, skeletal developmental anomalies and muscle weakness.

 Overview

-Hereditary hypophosphataemic rickets is a group of genetic conditions in which pathogenic variants in genes encoding hormones, receptors and ion transporters involved in phosphate handling cause lifelong hypophosphataemia and associated clinical manifestations.
+Hereditary hypophosphataemic rickets is a group of genetic conditions in which pathogenic variants in genes encoding hormones, receptors and ion transporters involved in phosphate handling cause lifelong hypophosphataemia and skeletal and non-skeletal clinical manifestations.

 Clinical features